melli79/melli79.github.io/post/02peifandsmurfs/index.md

   1, 2, 3, smurf, 5, 6, 7, smurf, 9, 10, 11, smurf, 13, 14, 15, ...
 ```

-We have reached half of the goal: everty 4th number is replaced by "smurf".
+We have reached half of the goal: every 4th number is replaced by "smurf".
+Yay!!

 # 2. How to annotate the multiples?